RohithNagesh/RISC-V_for_R/README.md

 RV32I can be divided into six basic instruction formats.
 R-type instructions for register-register operations, an I-type instructions for immediate and load operations, and S-type instructions for store operations.
 B-type instructions for conditional branch operations.
 U-type instructions for long immediate and J-type instructions for unconditional jumps.

-In this repository we write a systemverilog code for RISC-V 32bit proceessor which can execute only R-type instruction.
+In this repository we write a systemverilog code for RISC-V 32bit processor which can execute only R-type instruction.
 And also a textbench to verify the processor code

 # RISC-V R-type instruction format